ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-26-working-behind-the-dunes.md

 ## A nice spot behind the dunes

 While exploring the area behind the boats, I met some other travelers.
 Christina from Chile and Günter from Belgium came here with their two kids in a Ford Transit camper van and a little trailer.
 Timo and Ivelina from Bulgaria slept in a tent behind their blue Lada Niva.
 Everyone seemed very friendly.
 The spot was quiet and beautiful.
 The network connection was great, too.
-I found the perfect spot to spend some productive working days!
+I found the perfect spot to spend some productive workdays!

 ![Our little camp behind the fisher boats](/assets/images/IMG_1192.jpg)

-Two trees on the dunes were perfectly placed to install my hammock.
+Two trees on the dunes perfectly grew to install my hammock.
 I could finally spend my breaks swinging in the wind again.

 ![Hammock on the dunes](/assets/images/IMG_1176.jpg)